How Power Equipment brought structure and clear approvals to cross-team processes

 What specific challenges or pain points were you experiencing before implementing the process mapping software?

 We had a lot of segmentation between areas.
-Everyone was doing their own thing and not really knowing what the other person was doing.
-Things had been done the same way for so long.
-People were just doing what they’d always done.
+Everyone was doing their own thing without really knowing what the next person was doing.
+Things had been done the same way for quite a while.
+Due to having multiple brands, some processes were being completed in slightly different ways, making it vital to document these to ensure all team members had the knowledge.

-The new system rollout really prompted the change.
-We had some long-standing team members, and we needed to get their processes out of their heads and documented.
-We also wanted to modernize and bring more efficiencies, especially around reporting and using technology.
+A new system rollout really prompted the implementation of ProcessPro.
+We have some long-standing team members, and we need to get their processes out of their heads and documented.
+We also wanted to modernize and bring more efficiency, especially around reporting and using technology.

 What motivated you to seek out a process mapping solution?
 Were there any specific goals or objectives you wanted to achieve?

 It’s something I’ve wanted for a long time.
-I first contacted James back in 2021.
-The goal was to get everything out of people’s heads and into clear documentation.
+We first contacted James back in 2021.
+The goal was to take all the knowledge and experience from individual team members and clearly document the steps needed to complete each task.
 It helps the business function better, especially when someone is away on leave.
-You don’t need to wait for them to come back.
-You just follow the process.
+You don’t need to wait for them to come back, you just follow the process.

 It’s also helped us think about how our departments link together.
 People are now asking, “How are we going to do that in the new system?”
 It’s prompted better conversations and collaboration.